Kim agrees to dismantle main nuke site if US takes steps too

-"We have agreed to make the Korean Peninsula a land of peace that is free from nuclear weapons and nuclear threat," Kim said as he stood by Moon's side at the guesthouse where Moon is staying.
+"We have agreed to make the Korean Peninsula a land of peace that is free from nuclear weapons and nuclear threat," Kim said at the guesthouse where Moon is staying.
 "The road to our future will not always be smooth and we may face challenges and trials we can't anticipate.
 But we aren't afraid of headwinds because our strength will grow as we overcome each trial based on the strength of our nation."

 Kim and Moon earlier smiled and chatted as they walked down a hallway and into a meeting room to finalize the joint statement, which also said that the leaders would push for a Korean Peninsula without nuclear weapons and to "eliminate all the danger of war."
-They agreed that Kim would visit the South in the near future.
+Moon and Kim planned to visit a volcano sacred to the North on Thursday, the last day of Moon's visit.

-The statement caps off the third summit between Kim and Moon, who is under increasing pressure from Washington to find a path forward in its efforts to get Kim to completely — and unilaterally — abandon his nuclear arsenal.
+This week's summit comes as Moon is under increasing pressure from Washington to find a path forward in efforts to get Kim to completely — and unilaterally — abandon his nuclear arsenal.

-But while containing several tantalizing offers, it appears to fall short of the major steps many in Washington had been looking for — such as a commitment by Pyongyang to provide a list of the North's nuclear facilities, a solid step-by-step timeline or an agreement to allow international inspectors in to assess progress or discover violations.

-The question is whether it will be enough for President Donald Trump to pick up where Moon has left off.

 In the meantime, however, Moon and Kim made concrete moves of their own to reduce tensions on their border.